Bootstrapping a Powerful Mixed Portmanteau Test for Time Series: Discussion

 \section{Discussion}

 The proposed test statistic has several interesting properties.
-It can be seen as a linear combination of four weighted tests.
+It can be seen as a combination of four weighted tests.
 The first test is based on the partial autocorrelation of the residuals that can be used to test for linearity in time series models.
-The second is based on the partial autocorrelation of the squared-residuals that can be used to test for nonlinearity.
+The second is based on the partial autocorrelation of the squared residuals that can be used to test for nonlinearity.
 The third and the fourth tests are based on the cross-correlation between the residuals and their squares at negative and positive lags, respectively.
-Each test is scaled by $(m-i+1)/(m+1)$, which implies that the lower-order autocorrelations and cross-correlations will be weighted more than the larger order ones.
-In contrast to other portmanteau tests, the proposed test responds well to nonlinear models that do not have the \ARCH effects.
-In particular, the proposed test responds very well to time series where the residuals and their squares are cross correlated.
-Although, the simulation results show that the power of the proposed test is low when, erroneously, a false \AR(1) or \MA(1) model is fitted to the \ARMA(2,2) models, it is almost always more powerful than the other nonlinear tests studied by \cite{McLeodLi1983,LiMak1994,PR2002,PR2005,PR2006}, and \cite{FisherGallagher2012,ZM2019}.
-This test shows less sensitivity to Gaussian assumptions compared to the other portmanteau tests.
-One possible extension to this article is to calculate the $p$-value based on the Monte Carlo significance test of the asymptotic distribution of the proposed test based on the determinant autocorrelation and cross-correlation matrix.
-The Monte Carlo test was suggested by \cite{LinMcLeod2006} and \cite{MahdiMcLeod2012} to obtain the asymptotic $p$-value of the portmanteau test statistic based on the determinant autocorrelation matrix.
-This method is considered to be computationally expensive as the determinant of a $2(m+1)\times 2(m+1)$ matrix required on the order of $O(4(m+1)^2)$ operations, but with modern computers and high-level computing environments such as R, this can be quite practical.
-Another extension to this article could be done by deriving a new test based on extending the block matrix given by (\ref{RijMat}) to the generalized-correlation case.
+Each term in the test is scaled by $(m-i+1)/m$, which allows the lower-order autocorrelations and cross-correlations to receive more emphasis than the larger lag terms.